robinoldman/cycle-site1/README.md

 To deploy this project, follow the detailed steps outlined below.
 Code Institute also provides a summary of similar processes, which can be found here: [Link to Code Institute deployment summary]

 1. Cloning the Repository:
-   - Visit the project repository on GitHub: [Link to GitHub Repository]
+   - Visit the project repository on GitHub: [https://github.com/robinoldman/cycle-site1
    - Click the "Code" button on the right side of the screen, select "HTTPs," and copy the provided link.
    - Open a GitBash terminal and navigate to the desired directory for the clone.
    - In the terminal, enter "git clone" followed by the copied URL, then press Enter to initiate the cloning process.